yeabnoah/Nerdai/README.md

 ## Technologies Used

 - Google Gemini API
-- Nerdspace Social Media App [ Built with react-native Expo ]
+- and an interactive ui with React and Data fetching with axios